agastyapatri/CIFAR-100/ReadMe.md

     * `Average Testing Loss for 157 batches is : 3.06784`

-    Next, Finding an intermediate learning rate to balance the results
+    With a learning rate of 2.5e-4, the training accuracy reaches ~95% at around epoch 60.
+Using 100 epochs arbitrarily over-trained the network.

 3. **Regularization:** Adding dropout, weight decay etc.